garrandall/popular-music-data/tracks/if-you-want-me-to-stay-sly-the-family-stone.md

 And when you see me again,
 I hope that you have been,
-The kind of person....that you really are now.
+The kind of person...that you really are now.
 Got to get in straight,
 How could I ever be late,
 When you're my woman taking up my time.

 Whoa, oh how could I ever allow,
 I guess I wonder how,
 I could get out a pocket for fun.
-HOW HOW!!
+HOW HOW!
 When you know that you're never number two,
-Number one's gonna be number one, ohh oww oohh
+Number one's gonna be number one, oh oww oh

 I'll be good,
 I wish I could
-I get this message over to you now. ahhh, yeah, message, mmmm
+I get this message over to you now. ah, yeah, message, mmm
 When you see me again,
 I hope that you have been,
 The kind of person you really are now.